samueljklee/canvas-ai/docs/archive/ONBOARDING-AND-PACKAGING-USER-INPUT.md

    - Suggested: "Coordinate multiple Claude AI agents in an infinite canvas workspace"

 3. **Window Title:**
-   - Keep as "Workspace Canvas"?
+   - Keep as "Canvas AI"?
-   - Or something like "Workspace Canvas - [workspace name]"?
+   - Or something like "Canvas AI - [workspace name]"?

 ---